 7. An own GCP network

-Google has been working on a fiber-optic network connecting all GCP data centers.
+Google has been working on a fibre-optic network connecting all GCP data centres.

-It owns, among others, the longest transatlantic fiber-optic data cable (9 thousand kilometers) running from Oregon, US to Japan.
+It owns, among others, the longest transatlantic fibre-optic data cable (9 thousand kilometres) running from Oregon, US to Japan.
 There is also a plan to have the “Dunant” cable go live in 2020.
 The cable runs along the bottom of the Pacific Ocean, stretching from Virginia Beach, US to Saint-Hilaire-de-Riez in France.

-Google’s growing network consisting of thousands of kilometers of fiber-optic cables stretching between thousands of servers forms a huge, perfectly organized, quick, and efficient cloud infrastructure.
-Thanks to its own fiber-optic communication network, Google is able to transmit and process data much faster (even up to 10 Tb/s), which translates into an improved service performance.
+Google’s growing network consisting of thousands of kilometres of fibre-optic cables stretching between thousands of servers forms a huge, perfectly organized, quick, and efficient cloud infrastructure.
+Thanks to its own fibre-optic communication network, Google is able to transmit and process data much faster (even up to 10 Tb/s), which translates into an improved service performance.
 For business using GCP services, the said data transfer speed means more effective services and lower costs.